Detection Engineering Experience

 • Phishing-resistant MFA at 100% across 1,000+ users.

-• MDR migration savings of $32,000 redeployed into net-new vulnerability management program.
+• MDR migration savings of $32,000 redeployed into a new vulnerability management program.

-Detection coverage was built MITRE ATT&CK-first — starting with the highest-probability attack paths for a hybrid cloud environment: identity-based attacks, credential stuffing, OAuth abuse, and business email compromise.
-Okta is the enterprise IdP and I led rolling out phishing-resistant MFA across 1,000+ users removing the credential-theft risk that email compromise campaigns rely on.
+Detection coverage was built MITRE ATT&CK-first, starting with the highest-probability attack paths for a hybrid cloud environment: identity-based attacks, credential stuffing, OAuth abuse, and business email compromise.
+Okta is the enterprise IdP and I led the rollout of phishing-resistant MFA across 1,000+ users, removing the credential-theft risk that email compromise campaigns rely on.
 SAML and OAuth integrations provided detection visibility into identity-based lateral movement that endpoint telemetry alone misses.

-The $32,000 MDR contract savings were reinvested into Tenable One, building net-new vulnerability management across endpoint, cloud, web application, and attack surface management domains.
+The $32,000 MDR contract savings were reinvested into Tenable One, building a vulnerability management program across endpoint, cloud, web application, and attack surface management domains.
 A program that can only detect is incomplete; understanding the full attack surface is what lets you prioritize detection coverage correctly.

 SOC build-out MITRE ATT&CK Okta IAM Tenable One AI governance Multi-cloud